ForLoopNelson/metal-band-game/README.md

 - [x] Update README
 - [x] Get Functionality working ie: score count and guess count.
 - [ ] Hide the words to guess as they show in the inspector
-- [ ] Utilize Astro's components and props
 - [x] Deploy Site
 - [x] test on multiple devices
 - [x] Mobile Responsive.
 Check site on phone as it differs from the view the console inspector gives